slurmulon/generator-collector/README.md

 ##### Functional / Pure

-By defering invocation to our components on a per-instance basis (as in our example), the `fetch` generator will start from the beginning (functional/pure invocation) whenever that component is mounted.
+By deferring invocation to our components on a per-instance basis (as in our example), the `fetch` generator will start from the beginning (functional/pure invocation) whenever that component is mounted.

 Although this guarantees the freshes data (stateless), it may result in repeat or redundant requests depending on your expectations.